dxh9845/SmartMirror/README.md

 npm run build
 ```

+## Client setup

+The project contains the front end for the SmartMirror.
+For the server app, see the [https://github.com/dxh9845/SmartMirrorExpress](SmartMirrorExpress) app.

 Copy the sample_env.txt file to a .env file in the root directory:

 ``` bash
 mv sample_env.txt .env